DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-personal-statement.md

 If you’re applying for a primary course with a subject specialism, or you’re particularly interested in certain primary subjects, you can talk about that, too.

 If you’re not sure if you want to teach primary or secondary, you can [find out more about teaching different age groups](/train-to-be-a-teacher/who-do-you-want-to-teach).

-You’ll have to decide who you want to teach before you write your application, as you’ll send the same personal statement to each course.
-This means it would be difficult to apply for one course teaching history, and another course teaching primary, for example.

 ## Do I need school experience?